gt1/lastools/README.md

  * lasroleswap: Swap the roles of the A and B read in an LAS file.
  * lassort: Sort a set of LAS files and merge into a single output file.
  * lastobam: Convert a sorted input LAS file to the BAM format.
 This does currently not add information about unmapped reads.
+ * laschainsort: Chain aware sorting of LAS files.
+Use this for sorting LAS files produced by damapper.
  * reformatfasta: Reformats a FastA file so it follows the naming and formatting (limited column width) of the FastA expected by fasta2DB in the DAZZ_DB suite.
  * call.damapper: A wrapper program for damapper and lastobam.
 It takes a reference and a read FastA file and produces a BAM file containing the reads as mapped by damapper.